kaessajidi/flutter_stripe_payment/README.md

 # stripe_payment

+An attemt to implement Stripe SCA for flutter (Not working yet ...)

 A Flutter plugin to integrate the stripe plugin for iOS and Android.
 Currently only adding a credit card as paymet method is implemented.

 <img src="https://github.com/jonasbark/flutter_stripe_payment/raw/master/screenshot_android.png" width="300">